Ripmo NX Eagle Complete Mountain Bike

 - 145mm of smooth, efficient DW-link travel (5th generation)

-- Lower link pivots use IGUS bushings for torsional stiffness
+- Lower link pivots use IGUS bushings for reliability and stiffness

-- Stiff carbon frame keeps weight to a minimum
+- Stiff carbon frame keeps weight low and strength high

 - SRAM NX Eagle provides a wide gear range with 50t bailout gear